-- If you are an International Student, you need to be registered for nine credits each semester (excluding your final thesis semester). - If you are receiving Financial Aid, you do need to be registered for a minimum of six credits each semester. - You must be registered for three credits to be a Teaching Assistant. - If you are living in On-Campus Housing, you will need to be registered for five credits each semester. - In order to be automatically covered by MSU's Health Insurance, you must be registered for a minimum of 7 credits each semester. - 400 level courses can count towards your degree, excluding 400, 470, and 490.
-No more than one-third of your courses may be at the 400-level.
-Often special requests must be made by the MFA Program Head to The Graduate School.
-If you wish to take courses at the 400 levels, please notify both Dennis Aig and Vicki Miller as early as possible.
+- If you are an International Student, you need to be registered for nine credits each semester (excluding your final thesis semester). - If you have an appointment as a Graduate Teaching Assistant or are receiving other financial aid, you do need to be registered for a minimum of six credits each semester. - If you are living in On-Campus Housing, you will need to be registered for five credits each semester. - In order to be automatically covered by MSU's Health Insurance, you must be registered for a minimum of 7 credits each semester. - All classes must be at the 500 level or above.